stakach/rfcs/text/0028-generic-aliases.md

 ### Wrong arity

-Passing the wrong number of type arguments to a generic alias produces a clear compile-time error pointing at the alias declaration:
+Passing the wrong number of type arguments to a generic alias produces a clear compile-time error pointing at the alias use:

 ```crystal
 alias Pair(K, V) = Tuple(K, V)